Strengthened parliamentary system

-A strengthened parliamentary system (Güçlendirilmiş parlamenter sistem), also referred to as an enhanced and strengthened parliamentary system (İyileştirilmiş ve güçlendirilmiş parlamenter sistem), is a form of government conceived by certain Turkish opposition parties, such as the Republican People's Party, the Good Party, the Democracy and Progress Party, the Future Party, the Felicity Party and the Democrat Party, as an alternative to the presidential system effectuated by the ruling People's Alliance following the 2017 Turkish constitutional referendum.
+A strengthened parliamentary system (Güçlendirilmiş parlamenter sistem), also referred to as an enhanced and strengthened parliamentary system (İyileştirilmiş ve güçlendirilmiş parlamenter sistem), is a form of government conceived by the Nation Alliance, which consists of six Turkish political parties: the Republican People's Party, the Good Party, the Democracy and Progress Party, the Future Party, the Felicity Party and the Democrat Party.
+It is proposed as an alternative to the presidential system effectuated by the ruling People's Alliance following the 2017 Turkish constitutional referendum.
 Being rooted in a parliamentary system, it envisages a complete overhauling of Turkey's system of government.
 Although the details of the proposed system are yet to be disclosed, parties have put forth that it constitutes the restoration of the rule of law, reinforcement of parliamentary authority, and extensive restraints on presidential powers.

 Background

 After the steep relapse in Turkey's economy following the 2018 general election, opposition parties began to regard the presidential system as the source of the country's economic and political crises.
 Parties decided to use the prefix "strengthened" so that it could be discerned from the parliamentary system nurtured by the pre-amended Constitution of 1982.

 Opposition parties had already been voicing their support for the formulation of a new parliamentary system, albeit singly.
 The Future Party, Good Party, and DEVA had announced their own manifestos for a new system of government, accompanied by certain academic publications and proposals.